Minority representation and fairness in network ranking: An application to school contact diary data: Analysis of high school contact data

-We analyze a directed contact network among 120 high school students at Lycée Thiers (Marseilles, France), based on diaries collected in December 2013 \citep{mastrandrea2015contact}.
-The data include reported contacts, gender (male/female) and academic specializations - MP (mathematics and physics), PC (physics and chemistry), and BIO (biology), with each specialization comprising multiple classes (e.g., BIO1, BIO2, BIO3 for biology).
-In-degrees are used for ranking, as they better reflect influence than out-degrees.
+We analyze the contact diary data introduced in Section~\ref{sec:intro} using our proposed estimation, testing, and correction procedures.
+The dataset consists of directed reports of contacts among 120 students at Lycée Thiers in Marseilles, France, collected in December 2013 \citep{mastrandrea2015contact}.
+In addition to reported contacts, the data record each student’s gender (male/female) and academic specialization—MP (mathematics and physics), PC (physics and chemistry), and BIO (biology)—with each specialization comprising multiple classes (e.g., BIO1, BIO2, BIO3 for biology).

+For ranking, we focus on in-degrees, which better reflect how often a student is recognized by peers as a contact.
+This choice is supported by \citet{mastrandrea2015contact}, who found that in-degree is positively correlated with degree in the corresponding sensor-based network, whereas the correlation for out-degree was insignificant.

 For data preprocessing, we first excluded class MP2, which had only one student and no interactions.
 Figure~\ref{fig:combined_connection_probability} shows the estimated connection probability matrix across classes and genders.
-Most classes exhibit a relatively homogeneous connection pattern, with more interactions within the same gender, while BIO1 and BIO3 display more cross-gender connections. \ifjrss While our methods are capable of handling both assortative and disassortative structures, we focus on subsets with a coherent mixing pattern for interpretability and therefore exclude BIO1 and BIO3 from the analysis. \else While our methods are capable of handling both assortative and disassortative structures, we focus on subsets with a coherent mixing pattern to ensure clearer interpretation of the estimated parameters and exclude BIO1 and BIO3 from the analysis.
-The remaining classes BIO2, MP1, MP3, and PC1 all display assortative structures and are thus more suitable for applying our proposed methods. \fi The selected subset consists of 83 individuals, including 37 females, yielding a female proportion of 0.45, indicating a slight minority presence.
-As shown in Figure~\ref{fig:proportion_females_rho}, the blue curve represents the proportion of females among the top-$K$ nodes, revealing disproportional representation for smaller $K$.
+Most classes exhibit a relatively homogeneous connection pattern, with more interactions within the same gender, while BIO1 and BIO3 display more cross-gender connections.

+Although our methods can handle both assortative and disassortative structures, we restrict attention to subsets with coherent mixing patterns to ensure clearer interpretation.
+For this reason, we exclude BIO1 and BIO3 from the analysis.
+The remaining classes BIO2, MP1, MP3, and PC1 all display assortative structures and are thus more suitable for applying our proposed methods.

+The selected subset consists of 83 individuals, including 37 females, a female proportion of 0.45, indicating a slight minority presence.
+As shown in Figure~\ref{fig:proportion_females_rho}, the blue curve represents the proportion of females among the top-$K$ nodes by naive degree ranking, revealing disproportional representation for smaller $K$.